-Applying a concrete dissolver is one tactic used to soften old mortar on masonry tools, equipment and vehicles.
-Its mild acid and foaming agent also dislodges unwanted concrete deposits from glass, metal, most plastic, painted and wood surfaces.
+Applying a concrete dissolver is one tactic used to soften old mortar on masonry tools, equipment, and vehicles.
+Its mild acid and foaming agent also dislodge unwanted concrete deposits from glass, metal, most plastic, painted and wood surfaces.

 Start by asking the major question.